brainstems/itlx_nep141_token/DEPLOYMENT.md

 2. If the total supply appears incorrect:
    - Remember to include all 24 decimal places in the total_supply parameter
    - The display amount will be 1,000,000,000 but the actual parameter needs all zeros

+3. If using Ledger:
+   - Make sure your Ledger device is connected and unlocked
+   - The NEAR app is open on your Ledger
+   - The correct HD path is used (usually `m/44'/397'/0'/0'/1'`)